hansenwebco/restify-batch-endpoint/README.md

 ![dependencies](https://david-dm.org/hansenwebco/restify-batch-endpoint.svg)
 [![npm version](https://badge.fury.io/js/restify-batch-endpoint.svg)](https://badge.fury.io/js/restify-batch-endpoint)

 Restify Batch Endpoint allows Restify users to group several requests into a single response.
 Currently the module supports only **GET** Requests against endpoints.
-The code as loosly based on https://github.com/AnyFetch/batch-endpoint which handled the requests and responses in a different manner.
+The code as loosly based on "batch-endpoint" which handled the requests and responses in a different manner.

 ## Installation
 ```sh